Contracts and assignments

-- Requests for permission to place materials in these areas and approval for the material must be made to the appropriate hall coordinator or to the assistant to the senior director of University Housing and Dining (email@example.com).
+- Requests for permission to place materials in these areas and approval for the material must be made to the appropriate hall coordinator or to Student Life Communications team focused on University Housing and Dining (email@example.com).

 - The delivery of the approved materials is the responsibility of the person making the original request.